Route orders to the right bridge.

 Run dispatchers on order_created, order_updated, shipment_created, or manual trigger only.
 Control exactly when routing evaluation happens.

-Routing rules teams actually use
+Routing rules teams actually use.

 Regional warehouse routing